 (ii) in the opinion of the Superannuation Board, after consideration of material evidence satisfactory to it, the member has become incapacitated to such an extent as to render the member unlikely ever to engage in, or work for reward in, any occupation or work in the employment of the employer for which he is reasonably qualified by education, training or experience.

 [Regulation 6 amended in Gazette 22 Dec 1998 p.
-6850.]
+6850; 31 Oct 2012 p.
+5248 and 5249.]

 7. Superannuation salary